 $300-$400

-But, if you hire offshore developers for full-time roles, you should also consider salary expectations.
+But, if you bring on offshore developers for full-time roles, you should also consider salary expectations.
 While hourly rates help estimate project costs, annual salaries provide insights into the long-term financial commitment.

 Below is the gross annual salary breakdown by experience level for offshore developers compared to North America: